 Spectator Reaction Plane Detector Degradation

 The SRPDs are comprised of an array of quartz blocks, and are located between the EM & hadronic sections of the ZDCs.
-Neutrons and other EM induced showers interact with the SRPD quartz elements and radiate due by Cherenkov Radiation.
+Neutrons and other EM induced showers interact with the SRPD quartz elements and radiate due to Cherenkov radiation.
 The subsequent light is captured by wavelength shifting fibers and transported to photomultiplier tubes.
-The radiation environment is harsh, quickly impacting the performance of the detector.
+The radiation environment is harsh, quickly impacting the performance of the detector by darkening the quartz blocks.

-At UMD, Koeth and his team in collaboration with the UMD Radiation Facilities are characterizing the radiation damage of these devices so as to calibrate for signal lossand to implement a design for a new radiation hard detector.
+At UMD, Koeth and his team in collaboration with the UMD Radiation Facilities are characterizing the radiation damage of these devices so as to calibrate for signal loss, devise a method to reverse the discoloration, and implement a design for a new radiation hard detector.